 - You paid interest on a qualified student loan in the tax year,

 - You are legally obligated to pay interest on a qualified student loan,

 - Your filing status is not married filing separately,

-If you paid more than $600 in interest to a single lender during the year, you should receive a 1098-E form showing how much interest you paid for that time frame.
+If you paid $600 or more in interest to a single lender during the year, you should receive a 1098-E form showing how much interest you paid for that time frame.
 If you made student loan payments but did not receive a 1098-E, you are still entitled to claim the interest deduction, but you may need to call the lender or pull up your records online.

-Don’t worry about memorizing these tax benefits.
+Don’t worry about knowing these tax benefits.
 TurboTax has you covered and will ask you simple questions about you and give you the tax deductions and credits you’re eligible for based on your answers.
-If you still have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-TurboTax Live CPAs and Enrolled Agents are available in English and Spanish and can also review, sign, and file your tax return.
+If you still have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience to get your tax questions answered.
+TurboTax Live CPAs and Enrolled Agents are available in English and Spanish, year round and can also review, sign, and file your tax return.